 By: Tina Whittington, SFLA Executive Vice President

-The response over Students for Life’s efforts during the 2014 March for Life has been tremendous!!
-We’ve were featured as the headline article of the Drudge Report, in the Washington Times, Bretibart, and in almost every picture of the March for Life you can see our “I am the Pro-Life Generation” signs!
+The response over Students for Life’s efforts during the 2014 National Pro-Life March has been tremendous!!
+We’ve were featured as the headline article of the Drudge Report, in the Washington Times, Bretibart, and in almost every picture of the National Pro-Life March you can see our “I am the Pro-Life Generation” signs!

 But what was most shocking to our team was this piece in the Style section of the Washington Post on Wednesday featuring Kristan and one of our former interns, Lila Rose.
 You know you’re winning when our movement is featured in the Style section!

-While we often don’t’ get media coverage for the work we do, reporters have begun to notice that the majority of those at the March for Life are young people, and it is motivating our team to do more in 2014 than ever before!
+While we often don’t’ get media coverage for the work we do, reporters have begun to notice that the majority of those at the National Pro-Life March are young people, and it is motivating our team to do more in 2014 than ever before!
 We have to keep the momentum going!

 Two young women drive antiabortion movement’s revival